lakejs/lake-docs/reference/nodes.md

 ### addClass()

-Adds the given class to every node.
+Adds the given class to every element.

 * Parameters: